Raman1121/FairTune/README.md

 ```
 `The results would be saved in a CSV file located at FairTune/<model>/<dataset>/`

-`Note: It is advisable to use a weighted loss when working with Papila and OL3I datasets because of high imbalance, hence, use the --compute_cw arguement.`
+`Note: It is advisable to use a weighted loss when working with Papila and OL3I datasets because of high imbalance, hence, use the --compute_cw argument.`